-The locks are filled with fresh water, which is moved by gravity through three culverts up to 6.71 metres in diameter, large enough to accommodate a train.
-14 cross culverts move the water to 70 openings in the floor of the each lock, each 1.3 metres in diameter.
+The locks are filled with fresh water, which is moved by gravity through three culverts up to 6.71 meters in diameter, large enough to accommodate a train.
+14 cross culverts move the water to 70 openings in the floor of each lock, each 1.3 meters in diameter.

 The Expansion Project